softwaremill/ox/doc/channels/actors.md

 # Actors

-Actors in ox enable invoking methods on an object serially, keeping the behavior as close as possible to a direct invocation.
+Actors in Ox enable invoking methods on an object serially, keeping the behavior as close as possible to a direct invocation.
 That is, even though invocations may happen from multiple threads, they are guaranteed to happen one after the other, not concurrently.